Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 The onboarding process depends on how you want things to take shape and the level of involvement you want from the support team.

-For example, the self-service model is designed for no-touch onboarding.
-Customers can self-learn at their convenience and progress at a pace they want.
 This model works great for B2C companies having a large number of customers.
 It is also a good option if you don’t want to spend a lot on onboarding.

-On the other hand, low-touch models like emails and chat support are good for products that are a bit complex in nature but not to the level that requires in-person support.
-If you want to provide extremely personalized onboarding, a high-touch model where support agents intervene and provide solutions tailored to customers’ needs is recommended.
+On the other hand, low-touch models like email and chat support are good for products that are a bit complex in nature but not to the level that requires in-person support.

 4. Measure the Success

 Once the process ends, create a system that helps you measure the success of your onboarding.
-Tracking customer onboarding metrics like:

 • The product features and functions that caused frustration